 After chilly morning let’s have a Bavarian-style lunch in the heart of Munich and have a walking tour amongst its most iconic places.
 Altstadt is a mixture of old and modern Munich.

-- Don’t miss Glockenspiel show in the heart of the Marienplatz which takes place daily at 11 AM, 12 PM or 5 PM.
+Don’t miss Glockenspiel show in the heart of the Marienplatz which takes place every day at 11 AM, 12 PM or 5 PM.
 The show lasts around 15 minutes and finishes with a golden rooster chirping three times at the top of the Glockenspiel.

-- Grab some fresh fruit or piece of cheese at Viktualienmarkt or join the guided tour and learn more about regional cuisine as well as international delicacies.
+Grab some fresh fruit or piece of cheese at Viktualienmarkt or join the guided tour and learn more about regional cuisine as well as international delicacies.
 If you are looking for some strange or hardly accessible groceries, you will probably find it here.

 How to get there